Cascading

 }

-// Deleting a post deletes all comments
+// Deleting the post deletes all its comments

 $post = $entityManager->find(PostEntity::class, 1);